 The overall leader for government-facing compliance technology in the industry is Marijuana Enforcement Tracking Reporting Compliance (Metrc).
 Metrc was created by the Florida-based technology company Franwell in 2014 to utilize radio frequency identification (RFID) to track and trace marijuana for compliance.
 After winning a contract with California in 2017, they are now the state sanctioned regulator in AK, CA, CO, Washington D.C., LA, ME, MD, MA, MI, MO, MN, NV, OH, OK, OR, and WV.

 BioTrack is similar to Metrc, except that it is built for business-facing seed-to-sale, as opposed to government-facing track-and-trace.
 In other words, state governments use Metrc to track cannabis within the ecosystem and businesses use BioTrack.
 Therefore, they integrate with each other to facilitate seamless compliance for dispensaries’ inventory and POS systems.
 BioTrack operates as a tracking system to see where your inventory is and was at every given moment, from the first moment of cultivation until it reaches the consumer.

 Leading the industry’s tracking tech is Denver-based software company Akerna.
-Their portfolio boasts multiple compliance options including several seed to sale software solutions such as MJ Freeway, Trellis, and Leaf Data Systems.
+Their portfolio boasts multiple compliance options, including several seed-to-sale software solutions such as MJ Freeway and Leaf Data Systems.
 They also offer an anti-counterfeiting solution package called Solo Sciences to help cannabis companies ensure that they can easily and efficiently authenticate all of their products.

 Using fungible UPC codes, Lucid Green offers a single label system from cultivation through consumption, making inventory management much easier and more streamlined.
 Lucid Green also uses these codes for consumers to partake in rewards programs, which helps drive customer insight and targeted loyalty marketing.